 George Washington Birthday Parade

 A must-see, the nation’s largest George Washington Birthday parade marches a one-mile route through the streets of Old Town.
-And they’ve got it all: dogs, horses, the 1st Virginia Regiment of the Continental Line, marching bands and more.
+And they’ve got it all: dogs, horses, community groups, marching bands, fife and drum, and more.

 I cannot tell a lie—this event is the cherry on top of all the fun events honoring our first president.
-Restaurants from all over Alexandria compete to create the most unique cherry-centric dishes, and you get to rate your favorite.
-Participants include Sonoma Cellar, Mason Social, Blackwall hitch and more.
+Restaurants from throughout Alexandria compete to create the most unique cherry-centric dishes, and you get to rate your favorite.
+Participants include Lena’s Wood-Fired Pizza & Tap, Junction Bakery & Bistro, Jackson 20 and more.

 It’s one thing to read about Washington’s Alexandria, but it’s another to walk in Washington’s footsteps.
-Want to know where Washington filled his prescriptions?
-Find out for free on this tour through historic Old Town.
+Want to know where Washington filled his prescriptions or wined and dined with important Alexandrians?
+Find out on this free tour through historic Old Town.

 George Washington’s Birthnight Banquet & Ball